sudodoki/prj-nlp/tasks/Serhii Nechyporchuk/task-description.md

 | PageType (Schedule, Sponsor, Speaker) | is, is not                   |
 | Sponsor                               | is, is not                   |

-There an ability to set scope of search:
+There is an ability to set scope of search:

 * for event: `Find attendees who attended AI Summit`, `Find attendees who wrote post about neural nets at AI Summit`
 * for date: `Find attendees who wrote post about AI since April 14`